-Located next to Chinatown MRT Exit A, Sichuan Restaurant ( 四川饭店) is serving authentic Sichuan Zi Char food fiesta ala carte buffet inclusive of drinks from $28.80++ for tourists and locals by reservations only.
+[This buffet no longer exist.
+Do try their ala carte dishes] Located next to Chinatown MRT Exit A, Sichuan Restaurant ( 四川饭店) is serving authentic Sichuan Zi Char food fiesta ala carte buffet starting from $25.80++ for tourists and locals by reservations only.

 There are 80 Sichuan Zi Char dishes on the menu to choose from.
 Chicken, pork, fish, beef, lamb, duck, frogs, prawns, vegetables and rice in Sichuan style.
 Those within the red boxes in the 2 page menu are included in buffet.
 Crabs and baby lobsters are excluded from this buffet.